-We all want the lowest rate and payment possible but sometimes doing a refinance is not good idea and it’s important to make sure you’re making informed financial decisions – especially when it comes to your most or one of your most valuable assets.
+We all want the lowest rate and payment possible, but sometimes doing a refinance is not a good idea, and it’s important to make sure you’re making informed financial decisions – especially when it comes to your most or one of your most valuable assets.

-When Not To Do A Refinance In California:
+When Not To Do A Refinance

-If you’re moving in the next 1-2 years you may not want to refinance.
-If rates are so low; and you can lock in that rate with little to no cost then maybe…but generally speaking if you’re moving or about to move than you’ll probably want to skip a refinance.
+If you’re moving in the next one to two years, you may not want to refinance.
+If rates are so low, and you can lock in that rate with little to no cost, then maybe…but generally speaking, if you’re moving or about to move, then you’ll probably want to skip a refinance.

-Not Much Savings:
+Not Much Savings

-This is a no brainer – if you are not saving enough money than don’t do the refinance.
-Current mortgage rates change daily; weekly and monthly so if the rate is not low enough and there is little to no savings than wait until rates move down.
+This is a no-brainer – if you are not saving enough money, then don’t do the refinance.
+Current mortgage rates change daily, weekly, and monthly so if the rate is not low enough and there is little to no savings, then wait until rates move down.

-The Payment Is Too High:
+The Payment Is Too High

-You might think this is even more of a no brainer however I’m referring to a situation in which a client was moving from a 30 year fixed rate to a 15 year fixed rate.
-The rate will be lower however the payment usually is always higher so it’s important to make sure you can afford the payment.
+You might think this is even more of a no-brainer; however, I’m referring to a situation in which a client was moving from a 30-year fixed rate to a 15-year fixed rate.
+The rate will be lower; however, the payment usually is always higher, so it’s important to make sure you can afford the payment.

-It’s a great thing to payoff your home faster but the last thing you want to be is “house poor”.
+It’s a great thing to pay off your home faster, but the last thing you want to be is “house poor”.
 That’s a term that’s used when a homeowner can barely afford his or her mortgage payment and has no money left over for things like going out to dinner or vacations.

-Paying Too Much In Closing Costs:
+Paying Too Much In Closing Costs

-Not Understanding The Loan Terms:
+Not Understanding The Loan Terms

-Don’t get me wrong; adjustable rate mortgages are good loans in the right situations but they require the homeowner to spend some time understanding what everything means.
+Don’t get me wrong; adjustable-rate mortgages are good loans in the right situations, but they require the homeowner to spend some time understanding what everything means.
 For example:

-- Is there a fixed rate period and if so how long is it?
+- Is there a fixed rate period, and if so, how long is it?